azconcept-droid/monitoring/monitoring/logging/fluentd/kubernetes/README.md

 * file-fluent.conf: `match` config to capture all logs and write it to file for testing log collection </br>
   Note: This is great to test if collection of logs works
 * elastic-fluent.conf: `match` config that captures all logs and sends it to `elasticseach`
+* loki-fluent.conf: `match` config that captures all logs and sends it to `grafana-loki`

 Let's deploy our `configmap`: